 How to work out what to charge for a translation job

-When you are setting out as an independent translator, knowing what rate to charge for a translation job seems an impossible task.
+When you are setting out as a freelance translator, knowing what to charge for a translation job seems an impossible task.
 If you read the article on what factors make quoting for a translation job so difficult, you’ll have a thorough understanding of which factors you may want to include when pricing up a job.

 Initially, the majority of freelance translation service providers work mainly for agencies.
 Translation agencies tend to dictate the rate a self-employed service provider gets paid.
 So, when you find your first direct clients, you will probably be at a loss about what freelance rates to charge them.
 So, most new translators just guess what the “going rate” is and pitch their price around that mark.